bazilinskyy/coupled-sim/README.md

 #### Configuration of the movement of the non-playable vehicles
 Additionally, for vehicles, SpeedSetting along with Collider component might be used to further configure tracked path.
 ![](ReadmeFiles/speed_settings.png)

+#### Exporting and importing WaypointCircuit's
+_WaypointCirciut_ can be serialized into CSV format (semicolon separated) with an _Export to file_ button.
+The following parameters are serialized:
+Game object
+- name
+- tag
+- layer

+Transform
+- x; y; z - world position
+- rotX; rotY; rotZ - world rotation (euler angles)

+SpeedSettings
+- waypointType
+- speed
+- acceleration
+- jerk
+- causeToYield
+- lookAtPlayerWhileYielding
+- lookAtPlayerAfterYielding
+- yieldTime
+- brakingAcceleration
+- lookAtPedFromSeconds
+- lookAtPedToSeconds

+BoxCollider
+- collider_enabled - component enable state
+- isTrigger
+- centerX; centerY; centerZ - box collider center
+- sizeX; sizeY; sizeZ - box collider size

+CSV file can be modified in any external editor and then imported with an _Import from file_ button.
+Importing files will remove all current waypoint objects and replace them with newly created ones according to the data in the imported CSV file.

-### Configuration of driver's eye-contact behaviour
+### Configuration of driver's eye-contact behavior
 Initial eye contact tracking state and base tracking parameters are defined with fields in the _EyeContact_ component.
 _EyeContactTracking_ defines the initial (and current at runtime) driver's eye contact behavior while the car is not fully stopped.
 - _MinTrackingDistance_ and _MaxTrackingDistance_ define (in meters) the range of distances at which eye contact tracking is possible.
 Distance is measured between the driver's head position and the pedestrian's root position (ignoring a distance on a vertical axis).
 - _MaxHeadRotation_ (in degrees) limits head movement on a vertical axis.
-_EyeContact_, if tracking is enabled, selects as the target the closest game object tagged with a _"Pedestrain"_ tag that is within the distance range, if it meets rotation constraint (this constrain is checked when the closest object is already selected).
+_EyeContact_, if tracking is enabled, selects as the target the closest game object tagged with a _"Pedestrian"_ tag that is within the distance range, if it meets rotation constraint (this constrain is checked when the closest object is already selected).
 ![](ReadmeFiles/Pedestrian.png)

 _EyeContactRigControl_ is a component that consumes tracking target provided by _EyeContact_ component and animates drivers head movement.
 ![](ReadmeFiles/eye-contact.png)

-Eye contact behavior tracking state can be changed when car reaches waypoint.
-Behavior change is defined by the _SpeedSettings_ - the component embeded on waypoint objects.
-Following four fields control those changes:
+Eye contact behavior tracking state can be changed when the car reaches the waypoint.
+Behavior change is defined by the _SpeedSettings_ - the component embedded on waypoint objects.
+The following four fields control those changes:
-- _EyeContactWhileYielding_: defines how the driver will behave while the car is fully stoped
+- _EyeContactWhileYielding_: defines how the driver will behave while the car is fully stopped
-- _EyeContactAfterYielding_: defines how the driver will behave when car resumes driving after full stop.
-This value simply overwrites the current value of _EyeContact.EyeContactTracking_ if car has fully stopped.
+- _EyeContactAfterYielding_: defines how the driver will behave when the car resumes driving after a full stop.
+This value simply overwrites the current value of _EyeContact.EyeContactTracking_ if the car has fully stopped.
 - _YieldingEyeContactSince_: defines how many seconds need to pass before the driver will make eye contact (starting from the moment the car has fully stopped)
 - _YieldingEyeContactUntil_: defines how many seconds need to pass before the driver ceases to maintain eye contact (starting from the moment the car has fully stopped)
 ![](ReadmeFiles/SpeedSettings.png)